chrisnoonan98675/site/xl-platform/how-to/troubleshoot-a-cifs-connection.markdown

 weight: 347
 ---

-The [Remoting plugin](/xl-platform/concept/remoting-plugin.html) allows XL Deploy and XL Release to manipulate files and execute commands on remote hosts.
-It does so by using the [Overthere](https://github.com/xebialabs/overthere) framework, which is a Java library to manipulate files and execute processes on remote hosts.

-The Remoting plugin supports CIFS, Telnet, and WinRM for connectivity to Microsoft Windows hosts.
+The [remoting functionality](/xl-platform/concept/remoting-plugin.html) for XL Deploy and XL Release uses the [Overthere framework](https://github.com/xebialabs/overthere) to manipulate files and execute commands on remote hosts.
+CIFS, Telnet, and WinRM are supported for connectivity to Microsoft Windows hosts.
 These are configuration errors that can occur when using XL Deploy or XL Release with the CIFS protocol.

 #### CIFS connections are very slow to set up